 Pest Management & Prevention

-Pest exclusion is the first line of defense against invasion by exotic pests.
-The Agricultural Commissioner enforces all laws, rules and regulations relative to the prevention of the introduction or spread of plant pests and diseases that are potentially devastating to agricultural crops and livestock.
+Pest exclusion is the first line of defense to prevent the introduction or spread of plant pests and diseases that are potentially devastating to agricultural crops and livestock.
 Incoming commercial and private shipments of plant material are subject to inspection for compliance with plant import regulations.
 Infested or prohibited shipments are subject to regulatory action.
-Descriptions of some pests of concern are available here.
-Contact our office for more information.

 - Information on bringing plants and animals into California